-Uncontested Divorce Lawyer
+Uncontested Divorce Lawyer Philadelphia

 The very word "divorce" is often looked upon with a certain degree of superstition, as if one speaks about it, it might cause it to actually happen.
 If you are going through a divorce, whatever the circumstances might be, there can be no doubt that this is a very trying period of your life.

-In most cases, an uncontested divorce will proceed on a basis of mutual consent.
-In this process, one of the parties will first file a complaint in divorce.
-After this, 90 day waiting period must pass before any further action on the divorce can be taken, in order to ensure that the decision of divorce is not made too quickly, without fully considering the consequences.
+In most cases, No-Fault Divorces will proceed based on mutual consent.
+In this process, one of the parties will first file a complaint about divorce.
+After this, a 90-day waiting period must pass before any further action on the divorce can be taken to ensure that the decision of divorce is not made too quickly, without fully considering the consequences.

-Lawyer For Uncontested Divorce
+Philadelphia Lawyer For Uncontested Divorce

-© 2016 by Velter, Yurovsky & Zoftis, LLC.
+© 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.